Gary Dell'Abate: Early life and career

-Dell'Abate was born in the New York City borough of Brooklyn and raised in Uniondale, New York, on Long Island.
-He comes from a large Italian-American family.
-His father, Salvatore Dell'ABate, was a salesman for Häagen-Dazs ice cream, while his mother, Ellen (née Cotroneo) was a food demonstrator at Macy's in New York City and Fortunoff on Long Island.
+Dell'Abate comes from a large Italian-American family.
+His father, Salvatore Dell'Abate, was a salesman for Häagen-Dazs ice cream, while his mother, Ellen (née Cotroneo) was a food demonstrator at Macy's in New York City and Fortunoff on Long Island.
 Dell'Abate attended Adelphi University, receiving the Richard F. Clemo Award in his senior year, and he interned at several radio stations, including WLIR.
 While working with Roz Frank, a traffic reporter on WNBC, he came into contact with Howard Stern.

 The Howard Stern Show

 Dell'Abate has worked on The Howard Stern Show since September 4, 1984: originally on 66 WNBC, then syndicated through K-Rock in New York City, and later broadcast on Sirius XM Radio.
 Dell'Abate was originally hired for $150 a week, with duties including getting Stern's lunch and scheduling guests for the show.